How to Prepare for an HR Assistant Interview: Questions and Tips

 Use rejection as learning

 Not every interview will lead to an offer, and that is completely normal.
 Many people need several attempts before they land their first HR role.
 What matters is how you use those experiences to improve.
-If you don’t get the job, ask for feedback.
-Were your answers clear?
-Did you come across as motivated?
-Did you connect your skills to the responsibilities of the role?
-Sometimes the reason will simply be fit, which is out of your control, but feedback can help you spot areas to strengthen.
+If you don't get the job, ask for feedback.
+Were your answers unclear?
+Did you seem unprepared?
+Did you convey your skills as effectively as you could have?

 Where Via fits in